kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 We intend to treat the flag and any subcommands as alpha commands initially.
 During alpha, users will need to set an environment variable (e.g. KUBECTL_APPLYSET_ALPHA) to make the flag available.

 Commands will verify that the value of `applyset.k8s.io/tooling` has the `kubectl/` prefix before making any mutation, failing with an error if the annotation is present with any other value.
 It will set this label to `kubectl/vX.XX` (e.g. kubectl/v1.27) when creating/adopting resources as parent objects and update the semver as needed.
 At least initially, a missing tooling label or blank label value will also be considered an error, though this is not strictly required by the proposed spec and could be relaxed in the future.
+We may implement a `--force` flag, but this would likely be logically equivalent in outcome to a full applyset deletion and recreation, though with the potential (but not the guarantee) to be less disruptive.

 When `--apply-set=<name>` is used (with no GVR), kubectl will automatically default the GVR to "secret", and will use server-side apply to create or update a Secret by that name in the targeted namespace, with the labels/annotations described here.
 If no namespace is specified, this is an error.
 Secret creation will happen at the beginning of the pruning phase rather than during the main apply operation.
 Server-side apply (SSA) will be used to create the Secret even if the main operation used client-side apply, and conflict forcing will be disabled regardless of its status on the main operation.
 Taking over an existing Secret is allowed, as long as it does not have any conflicting fields (no special criteria vs subsequent operations).